Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: XXX central spin model

 For the anisotropic XXX central spin model, the ensemble mean recurrence time as a function of system size is expressed as:

 This equation mirrors the scaling behavior observed in the Heisenberg spin chain.
-Furthermore, these results suggest that the typical behaviors we presented in the Letter are representative and applicable to other models.
+Furthermore, these results suggest that the typical behaviors we presented in the main text are representative and applicable to other models.